 - As part of the Tier 1 (Graduate Entrepreneur) scheme, the University will try and provide additional support for you during the first year (or two) of your new business.

 - You will keep in regular contact with the Enterprise Development Office within Student Careers and Skills to include a minimum of one progress review meeting every three months.
+To get in contact with us our email address is: email@example.com

-- For visa advice about applying for a Tier 1 Graduate Entrepreneur from within the UK, please contact the Immigration Service in the International Office at email@example.com
+- For visa advice about applying for a Tier 1 Graduate Entrepreneur from within the UK, please contact the Immigration Service in the International Office

 - In certain circumstances your business plan proposal may be subject to the University’s Regulation 28 (www.warwick.ac.uk/services/gov/calendar/section2/regulations/patenting)